-With the handle in the Brake Override zone, put the forward/reverse rocker in neutral, and then move it to the direction you want to travel.
+With the handle in the "Brake Override" zone of the braking area, first put the forward/reverse rocker in neutral, and then move it to the direction you want to travel.

 Watch your feet.
 Make sure you don't get pinned between the truck and a fixed object.
 Stay out of the path of travel.